Objective Vs. Subjective Stock Trading: Pros and Cons

 You’ll have a better understanding of where you stand with your trading decisions when you view your trades objectively.
 Once you understand this, you’ll know how to avoid being a victim of subjective thinking.
-This article should give you that understanding.

-Pro and Con of Objective and Subjective Trading
+Objective vs. Subjective Trading

 It’s very difficult to continue to have a clear head and make objective decisions when we are already invested in the outcome.
 A clear and detached objective view is replaced with subjective emotions related to the investment.